 Travel beyond the northern reaches of mainland Scotland to far-flung Orkney and Shetland.
 Start on the Orkney archipelago where the remnants of ancient life are never too far away.
 Visit a 5000-year-old village, wonder at the origins of the standing stones of Stenness and hop on a ferry to one of the smaller isles.
 There’ll be a short flight up to Shetland, a cluster of rugged islands home to seabirds, hardy ponies and archaeological sites.
 McKinlay Kidd recommend spotting the puffins on Sumburgh Head (April to July), stepping back in time at the Norse settlement Jarlshof or visiting Unst, the northern-most inhabited island in Britain.

-Price from £1255 per person in April & October and £1315 per person from May to September (based on two people sharing)
+Price from £1185 per person in March and October, £1225 per person in April and £1285 per person from May to September (based on two people sharing)